MrFattoush/Receipt-Warrenty-Manager/README.md

 ### The Problem

 People commonly lose their receipts or forget to keep track of warranty deadlines.
-Paper receipts are easy to throw away, misplace, or ignore until it's too late—often resulting in missed return windows or expired warranties.
+Paper receipts are easy to throw away, misplace, or ignore until it's too late; often resulting in missed return windows or expired warranties.

 ### Our Solution

-The **Receipt Manager App** digitizes receipts, extracts key details automatically, and keeps warranty reminders organized—all in one place.
+The **Receipt Manager App** digitizes receipts, extracts key details automatically, and keeps warranty reminders organized all in one place.

 ### What Makes Us Different